multimodal-influencer-empathy/Multimodal-Influencer-empathy/README.md

 - `pretrained_model`: Contains 14 pretrained models.

 ## Model Description
-The codebase includes 14 different models, each designed to handle various modalities and fusion techniques in the context of measuring influencer emapthy:
+The codebase includes 14 different models, each designed to handle various modalities in the context of measuring influencer emapthy:

  1. **Unimodal (3 Models):**
    - `A1_LSTM_Text.py`: LSTM model for text data.